ilirosmanaj/sitc_to_oenace_mapper/README.md

 The mapping procedure has three main steps:

-* fuzzy matching based on the description of categories ** think of incorporating semantic meaning as well (try some NLP approach)
+* fuzzy matching based on the description of categories
+    * think of incorporating semantic meaning as well (try some NLP approach)
-* if matching by description is not good enough, try corresponding table
+* if matching by description is not good enough, try corresponding tables
 * build a model that would find similarities between categories, and if no good category is found, use it to find the _most fitting_ category